 - Tell something about yourself: only asking to see a room is not enough; you want to stand out from the other applicants

-- Keep it short: nobody will read through three pages of application.
+- Keep it short: nobody will read through three pages about a person.
 Just write the most important facts about you and what you expect from living in a shared flat.

 Tips for the perfect interview